josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 Things in our unit are beginning to fall apart as our landlord like many others chose to opt for cheapness over durability.
 We knew we were due to move and we were considering renting a single-family property.
-The cost of rent for most good single-family properties exceeds mortgage we could be paying on a $400,000 house so we knew it was time to start considering home ownership.
+The cost of rent for most good single-family properties in the neighborhoods we wanted was just too high that it didn't make much sense to die on the hill of renting.
 Thanks to our savings and a big tax return this year, we were instantly ready to get into the housing market.

 Today, I think back to living in a house in Nigeria where the bathroom was so bad that I'd rather go to a restaurant like I needed to buy a meal when I had to go for number 2.
 This may not even be relatable to the poorest class of people in the US.
-In Nigeria we called these kind of apartments FACE-ME-I-SLAP-YOU where up to 10 units share a single bathroom.
+In Nigeria we called these kind of apartments FACE-ME-I-SLAP-YOU where up to 10 units share a single bathroom[^1].

 Luckily, my first place of residence in the US was in a nice neighborhood, with an awesome landlord.
 I had met my him through Facebook while I was in Nigeria planning my travel.
 Being